The Analytic Minimal Rank Sard Conjecture: Introduction

-The proof of Theorem \ref{thm:Sardminrank} follows from a combination of the description of abnormal lifts given in Theorem \ref{thm:SubanalyticDistribution} with a result on the size of transverse sections to orbits of singular analytic foliations which we believe is of independent interest.
-Roughly speaking, we show that if $\mathcal{F}$ is a singular analytic foliation of generic corank $r$ in a real-analytic manifold $N$ equipped with a smooth Riemannian metric $g$, then we can construct locally, for every point $x$ in the singular set $\Sigma$ of $\mathcal{F}$, a special subanalytic set $X\subset V \setminus \Sigma$ where $V$ is an open neighborhood of $x$, called \emph{witness transverse section}.
-This section has the property that its slices $X^c:=X\cap h^{-1}(c)$ ($c>0$) with respect to some nonnegative analytic function $h$ (verifying $\Sigma \cap V=\{h=0\}$) have dimension $\leq r$ with $r$-dimensional volume uniformly bounded (w.r.t $c$) and such that any point of $V$ can be connected to $X^c$ through a horizontal curve (w.r.t. $\mathcal{F}$) of length less $\leq \ell$ (w.r.t. $g$).
-We refer to Section \ref{SECTransversality} for further detail.
+The proof of Theorem \ref{thm:Sardminrank} follows from a combination of the description of abnormal lifts given in \cite[Theorem 1.1]{bprfirst}; differential geometry methods; and a new result on the existence of special transverse sections for singular analytic foliations, which we call \emph{witness transverse sections}, see Theorem \ref{thm:Witness}.

+In fact, roughly speaking, we show that if $\mathcal{F}$ is a singular analytic foliation of generic corank $r$ in a real-analytic manifold $N$ equipped with a smooth Riemannian metric $g$, then we can construct locally, for every point $x$ in the singular set $\Sigma$ of $\mathcal{F}$, a special subanalytic set $X\subset V \setminus \Sigma$ where $V$ is an open neighborhood of $x$, called \emph{witness transverse section}.
+This section has the property that its slices $X^c:=X\cap h^{-1}(c)$ ($c>0$) with respect to some nonnegative analytic function $h$ (verifying $\Sigma \cap V=\{h=0\}$) have dimension $\leq r$ with $r$-dimensional volume uniformly bounded (w.r.t $c$) and such that any point of $V$ can be connected to $X^c$ through a horizontal curve (w.r.t. $\mathcal{F}$) of length no greater than $ \ell$ (w.r.t. $g$).
+We refer to Section \ref{ssec:witness} for further detail.
-Note that for sake of simplicity, we prove all of our results in the analytic and subanalytic categories.
-In fact, all of them could be extended to quasianalytic classes and o-minimal structures generated by them, see e.g. \cite{RSW}, since all techniques introduced in $\S\S$\ref{sec:PrelimSubAnalytic} extend to this category.
-It is therefore possible to prove Theorem \ref{thm:Sardminrank} in a more general context which includes, for example, certain Roumieu classes of functions.

-Our approach for the proof of Theorem \ref{thm:Sardminrank} requires to lift the set of singular horizontal curves in $M$ to a subset of $\DeltaPerp$ of positive transverse volume with respect to $\vec{\mathcal{K}}$.
-As a consequence, we cannot prove the Sard conjecture for distribution of corank strictly greater than one.
-Treating the general Sard Conjecture seems to demand a more subtle control on the leaves of the foliation, similar to what it was done for the strong Sard Conjecture in \cite{bfpr18}.

-The paper is organized as follows: Several examples illustrating our results are presented in Section \ref{SECexamples}, Section \ref{SECPrelim} gathers several results of importance for the rest of the paper, Sections \ref{sec:SubanalyticDistribution} and \ref{sec:SardInStrata} are devoted to the proofs of Theorems \ref{thm:SubanalyticDistribution} and \ref{thm:SardStrata}, and Section \ref{SECTransversality} deals with several preparatory results which are crucial for the proof of Theorem \ref{thm:Sardminrank} given in Section \ref{SECSardminrank}.
-Finally, the first appendix contains the statement and the proof of the Sussmann regularity Theorem (Theorem \ref{cor:Sussmann}), the second one completes the proofs of Section \ref{SECexamples} and Appendix \ref{APPSECPrelim} provides the proofs of all the results given in Section \ref{SECPrelim}.